 Nonpoint sources of pollutants are diffuse, non-permitted sources and they most often result from precipitation-driven runoff.
-For the purposes of these TMDLs only, WLAs are given to NPDES-permitted discharge points, and LAs are given to discharges from activities that do not have an associated NPDES permit, such as nonpoint source pollution associated with oil and gas wells (OOG).
-The assignment of LAs to OOG does not reflect any determination by WVDEP or USEPA as to whether there are, in fact, unpermitted point source discharges within this landuse.
-Likewise, by establishing these TMDLs with OOG discharges treated as LAs, WVDEP and USEPA are not determining that these discharges are exempt from NPDES permitting requirements.
+For the purposes of these TMDLs only, WLAs are given to NPDES-permitted discharge points, and LAs are given to discharges from activities that do not have an associated NPDES permit, such as nonpoint source pollution associated with oil and gas wells permitted through the WVDEP Office of Oil and Gas (OOG).
+The assignment of LAs to OOG permitted wells does not reflect any determination by WVDEP or USEPA as to whether there are, in fact, unpermitted point source discharges within this landuse.
+Likewise, by establishing these TMDLs with OOG permitted discharges treated as LAs, WVDEP and USEPA are not determining that these discharges are exempt from NPDES permitting requirements.